FreeFeed/freefeed-server/app/support/search/query-syntax.md

 **liked-by:user1,user2** limits search to posts liked by user1 or user2.

 `cat liked-by:alice` will find all posts liked by Alice with the "cat" word.

+### Content authorship

+**author:user1,user2** performs search only in content from user1 or user2.

+The "content" is defined by the current search scope.
+By default it is a post and comment bodies: `cat author:alice` will search the "cat" word in all Alice's posts and comments bodies.

+`in-body: author:alice cat` will search the "cat" word only in Alice's posts bodies.
+In this context the 'author:' works in same way as 'from:'.

+`in-comments: author:alice cat` will search the "cat" word only in Alice's comments bodies.